Thursday, November 21, 2024

 • Mexican-style beef stew: around 350-400 calories per serving

-See also How Many Calories Is In Beef Stew
+See also Beef Stew Unique

 As you can see, the calorie counts can vary by around 100 calories or more depending on the type of stew.
 If you’re looking to reduce calories, consider opting for a vegetable-heavy stew instead of one that’s rich in meat and grains.